Singular value distribution of dense random matrices with block Markovian dependence: Related literature

 Let $M$ be a random matrix with independent centered entries and variance profile $S_{ij} := \operatorname{Var}[M_{ij}]$.
 The classical results on the spectral properties of random matrices assume that this variance profile is constant, but extensions to nonconstant variance profiles have also been considered \cite{hachem2006empirical,far2008slow,ding2014spectral,aljadeff2015eigenvalues,ding2015some,adhikari2021linear}.

-It is typically necessary to assume that the variance profile has tractable asymptotic behavior such as converging to a continuous function.
-A more general assumption on the asymptotic behavior may be found by employing notions from graphon theory \cite{cook2018non,zhu2020graphon,chatterjee2021spectral}.
+It is typically necessary to assume that the variance profile has tractable asymptotic behavior.
+One notion of tractable asymptotic behavior may be found by employing notions from graphon theory \cite{cook2018non,zhu2020graphon,chatterjee2021spectral}.
 In this case the variance profile converges to an integrable function $W: [0,1]^2 \to \mathbb{R}$.
+Let us note that results characterizing eigenvalue distributions in this setting historically preceded the graphon-theoretic terminology; see \cite{shlyakhtenko1996random}.
 Graphon theory was originally developed in \cite{lovasz2006limits} as limiting objects for sequences of dense graphs.

-Systems of self-consistent equations as in \Cref{thm: SingValN} frequently occur in the theory of random matrices with variance profiles \cite{far2008slow,zhu2020graphon}.
+Systems of self-consistent equations as in \Cref{thm: SingValN} frequently occur in the theory of random matrices with variance profiles \cite{far2008slow,shlyakhtenko1996random,zhu2020graphon}.
 However, solving these equations to determine an explicit expression for the Stieltjes transform $s(z)$ is rarely possible.
 A numerical method based on an iteration of contraction maps has been developed in the field of operator-valued free probability theory \cite{helton2007operator}.